 Map of Urracal

 Going down the path to the picnic area, you will have to leave the road quickly and continue along the Salada ravine down.
-Little by little the walls become narrower, you can hear the water as it flows next to us and sometimes below the ground.
+Little by little the walls become narrower, you can hear the water as it flows next to you and sometimes below the ground.
 The gorge is closing more and more, the land full of stones and brambles we cross it by a small path until we reach the center of the strait where we will have to jump small rocks, cross the stream several times and ask all the saints (if it is that you are a believer) that the water level allows you to cross it in its entirety since one of the greatest charms of this adventure is that you do not know if the water level will allow you to cross the gorge or you will have to turn around just before the end where the walls are barely separated by one and a half meters and daylight is almost irrelevant.
 One way or another, it’s worth the experience.

 Urracal narrow map